 For instance, you can heat your RV when camping or transfer it to a garage or shop during the winter.

 Portable diesel heaters are also great for heating tents and ice fishing huts.

-My experience with the shipping and parts on arrival was really good.
+My experience with the shipping and parts on arrival was great.

 I choose to get the short and wide version that has the fuel tank to the side of the heating unit instead of the tall skinny kind that has the fuel tank on top.

-I’m planning on putting this diesel heater in the storage unit of my motorhome and under a travel trailer.
+I’m planning on using this diesel heater in the storage unit of my motorhome and under a travel trailer.
 So short and stable was better for my needs.

-I recommend opening up any brand of portable diesel heater to make sure they connected all the fuel tubes correctly.
+I recommend opening up any brand of portable diesel heater to make sure all the fuel tubes and wires have been installed correctly.

 Another reason to open them up to see what’s inside is to make sure you know where all the main parts are.